 This audio power amplifier in principle is a non-feedback design.
 It can be converted to a normal voltage feedback design, if wanted.
 Since it has a noninverting (+) and inverting (-) input, the amplifier accepts true balanced signals.
 It is also possible to use either the + or - input alone to realize nonbalanced signals.

-from the input stage is converted to a voltage by means of R25.
-The transconductance
+The current from the input stage is converted to a voltage by means of

 The input stage consists of two JFETs in a conventional differential coupling with the current generator Q10.
 The transconductance in the input stage is given by the JFET transconductance reduced by the resistors R7,8 and the potentiometer P9.
 The offset adjustment is also made up by this potentiometer.
 The resistor R1 and R2 set the input impedance.
 If one of these inputs is not used, the corresponding input resistor (R1 or R2) must be shorted.